dotlang/language/README.md

 - If a method has no body, you can still call it and it will return undef.
 You can also call methods on an undef variable and as long as methods don't need `this` fields, it's fine.
 - `int f(int x) return x+1;` braces can be eliminated when body is a single statement.
 - **Variadic functions**: `bool bar(int... values)`. values will be an array of int.
-- You can use `var1 := var2;` notation to assign a var2 reference to var1.
-So basically var1 will be an alias for var2.
-Using normal `var1 = var2` may not do this because the class of var2 may have a duplication based assignment operator.
+- If you define a local variable using `static` keyword, it will be method-local static: `static int x = 12;`.
-- You cannot start name of a local variable inside method with underscore.
-If they start with underscore, they will be static method-local variables.
+- You cannot define a function input or local variable as `const`, this is only valid for class fields.
-- Method argument names cannot start with underscore.
-Because doing so will confuse things with static method-local variables.
+- Method argument names or local variables cannot start with underscore.
 - You can call a method with arg names: `myClass.myMember(x: 10, y: 12);`
 - Methods can assign values to their inputs, but it won't affect passed data.
 - `$()` allocates memory for a new instance of the current class. `$(4)` will allocate 4 bytes of memory (used for primitive data types where there is no field defined, e.g. Int).